NixOS/rfcs/rfcs/0143-nix-store-acls.md

 ## Remote example

-Alice sets up a binary cache with `acl` enabled.
+Alice sets up a binary cache.

 She uploads some proprietary software (both the source and the realised derivation output) to the store.